 On July 29, 2010, the Undersecretary of Defense for Intelligence directed that all Department of Defense components must electronically capture and submit fingerprints in support of all background investigations by December 31, 2013.
 At the end of last month the Defense Security Service (DSS) published its first unclassified instructions for industry for submission of electronic fingerprints.
-The document can be found here.
 This document provides guidance to companies participating in the National Industrial Security Program (NISP) on options to capture and submit electronic fingerprints.

 Secure Web Fingerprint Transmission (SWFT) Program is a fully operational system that is funded, managed and operated by the Defense Manpower Data Center (DMDC).
 SWFT facilitates the electronic capture and submission of fingerprints from approved sources to the Office of Personnel Management (OPM) to conduct background investigations for security clearances, as well as implementation of Homeland Security Presidential Directive – 12 (HSPD-12) and support goals established by the Intelligence Reform and Terrorism Prevention Act (IRTPA) of 2004.